Lippi99/nodemailer-application/README.md

 4 - if you are using anothers emails services like Yahoo and Gmail for example, you have to change SMTP (Simple Mail Transfer Protocol) and change at transporterconfig variable host property.

+5 - route to use it on postman/ insomnia (http POST): http://localhost:3050/email/send

 SMTP's of mains services:

 Yahoo: https://br.ajuda.yahoo.com/kb/SLN4724.html